 This wedding was a special pleasure to photograph, as my nephew Tom married the lovely Julie at Islington Town Hall.
 Family and friends gathered including a good contingent of Julie's relations from Winnipeg, Canada.
 The weather decided to be a bit "British", but apart from some occasional drizzle it stayed mostly dry, for which we were all thankful!

 When you’re only a few months old, you don’t really take much notice of where your christening ceremony happens.
 For Victoria’s parents and friends however the ideal place was the spectacular surroundings of London’s Brompton Oratory.
 Victoria’s older brother Carlos was baptised here too. (more…)

 Their wedding was a relaxed and intimate affair with family and close friends in attendance.
 Stephanie’s family and friends had travelled from France and Raj’s from the UK and from India, so it was quite an eclectic gathering.
 Kudos to Stephanie’s parents for making an excellent speech in English! (more…)

 Last Sunday I travelled up to London (courtesy of South-West Trains) to meet these two fine gentlemen, for a meeting to go over the schedule for their wedding day and make sure I get all the photos they need.
 The guys are getting married at the very elegant Brympton House in Somerset at the end of June – I’m very much looking forward to shooting there again, it’s one of my favourite places.
 And with a couple of very friendly and relaxed grooms like these two I’m sure it’ll all go amazingly well! (more…)

 I happened to be in central London yesterday so decided to watch the end of stage 3 of this year’s Tour de France professional cycle race.
 “Le Tour” has been a huge hit in the UK this year with literally millions of spectators turning out to watch, and as you might expect it was pretty crowded along the route towards the finish in central London!
-I didn't even attempt to fight my way through the crowds to the finish line on The Mall - instead I decided to head for the Embankment instead.

-Once upon a time it was the Great Central Hotel, serving nearby Marylebone station, terminus of the Great Central Railway, and the last of the major London railway hotels to be built (it opened in 1899), in the Gothic Revival style.
+Once upon a time it was the Great Central Hotel, serving nearby Marylebone station, terminus of the Great Central Railway, and the last of the major London railway hotels to be built (it opened in 1899), in the Gothic Revival style. (more…)

 I was delighted to help my colleague Steve Shipman photograph Nina and Ryan's London wedding at the Institute of Directors in Pall Mall recently.
 I'm sometimes asked "what happens if you are unable to photograph our wedding for some reason?"
 The answer is that I belong to a network of photographers who all help each other out if any of us needs it.
 It's a good system, as in most cases there is someone available who can cover, even at short notice, which gives everybody peace of mind.

 So on Saturday morning I put my Canon 1D and a couple of lenses in my backpack, jumped on the mountain bike, and headed through the leafy villages of Chilworth and Albury to the A25 just outside Gomshall… (more…)

 Lucie and Andrea’s wedding ceremony brought together both Jewish and Humanist elements, reflecting the traditions of both families – it was a great combination.
-After the ceremony, and giving the happy couple a chance to mingle with their guests for a while, we did family group photos and then some shots with the bride and groom on their own, all in the classical and elegant surroundings of the Landmark Hotel.
+After the ceremony, and giving the happy couple a chance to mingle with their guests for a while, we did family group photos and then some shots with the bride and groom on their own, all in the classical and elegant surroundings of the Landmark Hotel. (more…)

 Last Friday evening I headed up to the newly refurbished Four Seasons hotel in London’s Park Lane, to photograph the annual Chairman’s Ball & Aspiring Manager’s Awards for the Institute of Hospitality, London branch, ably assisted by my brother Simon.
-Many of London's top hoteliers were represented at the awards evening, which took the form of a masked ball...

 Million-year-old dinosaurs, a giant gorilla – Crystal Palace Park in South London is home to some strange creatures – in statue form at least!
 But it’s also a beautifully landscaped location for an engagement shoot, which is why I arranged to meet Duncan and Suzy there last Thursday morning.

 But when you spend a day just waling around London with a visitor from out of town – like my friend and fellow photographer Randy Kepple, who is from Vancouver, Washington state in the USA – you see the city through their eyes – and it becomes new and amazing again.

 On Saturday 16th I took the train up to London to photograph the wedding of Mark and Lelanie, in conjunction with my colleague Lloyd Dobbie, at St. George’s Campden Hill, Kensington, and afterwards at The Orangery in Holland Park.
-The run of fine weather that we've had recently continued and the sun was shining for most of the day - it felt like June not April!